ivankelly/bookkeeper-tutorial/README.md

     }
 ```

 Once we have read all the previous ledgers, we create a new one and add it to the list.
 We must make sure this list is updated before writing to the ledger to avoid losing data.
-If #create() or #setData() throw an exception, it means that someone is trying to update the list concurrently.
+If `create()` or `setData()` throw an exception, it means that someone is trying to update the list concurrently.
 We must examine if we are still leader, and try again if we are.
-The retry is handled by the loop in #playDice().
+The retry is handled by the loop in `playDice()`.

 We can then write to the ledger as before.
-However, now we have to take care to handle the BKException.
+However, now we have to take care to handle the `BKException`.
 If we receive an exception, it may mean that someone has fenced the ledger we are writing to.
-This means that someone else has opened it using #openLedger, so they must think that they are the leader.
+This means that someone else has opened it using `openLedger()`, so they must think that they are the leader.
 Like in the case of concurrent modifications to the ledger list, we must examine if we are still leader and then try again if so.

-Run a couple on instance of this on your machine.
+Run a couple of instances of this on your machine.
 You'll see that when the leader changes, it will print out the history of what was written by previous leaders.

 However, we have a bug!
-When a leader changes, it will print out the whole history, even if it has been leader before.
-We need to keep track of which updates we have seen.
+When an instance becomes leader, it will print out the whole history, even if it has been leader before.
+So it is necessary to keep track of which updates we have seen been changes of leadership.

 # Tracking the updates